belka-ew/tanya/CONTRIBUTING.md

 I accept GitHub pull requests.
 Creating a pull request is like sending a patch with the suggested change.
 First you have to [fork](https://guides.github.com/activities/forking/) the repository.
-Clone your fork locally with `git clone` and create a new branch where you want to work, for example:
+Clone your fork locally with `git clone` and create a new branch where you want to work.
+For example:

 ```shell
 git checkout -b bugfix-x